Cloning Fast Facts

 February 22, 1997 - Scientists reveal Dolly the sheep, the first mammal to be cloned from cells of an adult animal.
 She was actually born on July 5, 1996.

-1998 - More than 50 mice are reported cloned from a single mouse over several generations.
-Eight calves are cloned from a cow.
+1998 - More than 50 mice are reportedly cloned from a single mouse over several generations.
+Separately, eight calves are reportedly cloned from a cow.

-2000 - Pigs and goats are reported cloned from adult cells.
+2000 - Pigs and a goat are reportedly cloned from adult cells.

 2001 - Advanced Cell Technology of Worcester, Massachusetts, says it produced a six-cell cloned human embryo, in research aimed at harvesting stem cells.

-2001 - Five bulls are cloned from a champion bull, Full Flush.
+Separately, five bulls are cloned from a champion show cattle named Full Flush.

-2002 - Rabbits and a kitten are reported cloned from adult cells.
+2002 - Rabbits and a kitten are reportedly cloned from adult cells.

 December 27, 2002 - Clonaid claims to produce first human clone, a baby girl, Eve.
+The company declines to provide proof that Eve is a clone or even that she exists.

 January 23, 2003 - Clonaid claims to have cloned the first baby boy.
 The baby was allegedly cloned from tissue taken from the Japanese couple's comatose 2-year-old boy, who was killed in an accident in 2001.
-Clonaid has never provided physical evidence of the cloning.
+Clonaid again declined to provide physical evidence of the cloning.

 February 14, 2003 - The Roslin Institute confirms that Dolly, the world's first cloned mammal, was euthanized after being diagnosed with progressive lung disease.
 She was 6 years old.

-May 4, 2003 - The first mule is cloned at the University of Idaho, named Idaho Gem.
+May 4, 2003 - Scientists at the University of Idaho say they have cloned a mule, naming it Idaho Gem.
+Two additional mules are cloned that same year as part of a joint project between the University of Idaho and Utah State University.

-June 9, 2003 - Researchers Gordon Woods and Dirk Vanderwall from the University of Idaho and Ken White from Utah State University claim to have cloned a second mule.

-August 6, 2003 - Italian scientists at the Laboratory of Reproductive Technology in Cremona, Italy, say they have created the world's first cloned horse, Prometea, from an adult cell taken from the horse who gave birth to her.
+August 6, 2003 - Scientists at the Laboratory of Reproductive Technology in Cremona, Italy, say they have created the world's first cloned horse, Prometea, from an adult cell taken from the horse who gave birth to her.

-September 25, 2003 - French scientists at the National Institute of Agricultural Research at Joy en Josas, France, become the first to clone rats.
+September 26, 2003 - The journal Science reports that French scientists at the National Institute of Agricultural Research at Joy en Josas, France, have cloned rats for the first time.

-February 12, 2004 - South Korean researchers report they have created human embryos through cloning and extracted embryonic stem cells.
-Findings by a team of researchers were presented to South Korean scientists and describe in detail the process of how to create human embryos by cloning.
-The report says the scientists used eggs donated by Korean women.
-An investigative panel concludes in 2006 that South Korean scientist Woo Suk Hwang's human stem cell cloning research was faked.
+February 12, 2004 - South Korean researchers falsely report they have created human embryos through cloning and extracted embryonic stem cells.
+An investigative panel concludes in 2006 that the human stem cell cloning research was faked.

 August 3, 2005 - South Korean researchers announce they have successfully cloned a dog, an Afghan hound named Snuppy.

-May 2009 - Clone of Tailor Fit, a two-time quarter horse world champion, is born, one of several cloned horses born that year.
+May 2009 - Clone of two-time quarter horse world champion Tailor Fit is born, one of several cloned horses born that year.

-September 29, 2011 - At South Korea's Incheon Airport, seven "super clone" sniffer-dogs are dispatched to detect contraband luggage.
-They are all golden Labrador Retrievers that are genetically identical to "Chase," who was the top drug detention canine until he retired in 2007.
+September 2011 - At South Korea's Incheon Airport, seven "super clone" sniffer-dogs are dispatched to detect contraband luggage.
+They are all golden Labrador Retrievers that are genetically identical to Chase, who was the top drug detention canine until he retired in 2007.

-May 15, 2013 - Oregon Health & Science University researchers report in the journal Cell that they have created embryonic stem cells through cloning.
-Shoukhrat Mitalipov and the biologists produced human embryos using skin cells, and then used the embryos to produce stem cell lines.
+May 15, 2013 - Oregon Health & Science University researchers report in the journal Cell that they have successfully reprogrammed human skin cells back to their embryonic state.

-April 2014 - For the first time, cloning technologies have been used to generate stem cells that are genetically matched to adult patients.
-Researchers put the nucleus of an adult skin cell inside an egg, and that reconstructed egg went through the initial stages of embryonic development, according to research published this month.
+April 2014 - For the first time, cloning technologies are used to generate stem cells that are genetically matched to adult patients.
+Scientists put the nucleus of an adult skin cell inside an egg and the reconstructed egg went through the initial stages of embryonic development, according to research published in the journal Cell Stem Cell.

 January 24, 2018 - For the first time, scientists say they created cloned primates using the same complicated cloning technique that made Dolly the sheep in 1996.
-Shanghai scientists created two genetically identical and adorable long-tailed macaques.
-The research is published in the journal "Cell."
+Shanghai scientists created two genetically identical long-tailed macaques.
+The research is published in the journal Cell.